priyanshurav/libreludo/README.md

 ## License

 This software is licensed under the MIT License.
-See the LICENSE for more info
+See the <a href="https://github.com/priyanshurav/libreludo/blob/main/LICENSE" target="_blank" rel="noopener noreferrer">LICENSE</a> for more info.